oneclick/rubyinstaller2/README.md

 The base MSYS2 setup includes compilers and other build tools, but doesn't include libraries or DLLs that some gems require as their dependencies.
 Fortunatelly many of the required libraries are available through the MSYS2 repositories.
-They can be installed per `ridk exec pacman -S mingw-w64-x86_64-libraryname`.
+They can be installed per `ridk exec pacman -S mingw-w64-x86_64-libraryname` similar to `apt-get` on Linux.
-Exchange `mingw-w64-x86_64` by `mingw-w64-i686` for the 32-bit RubyInstaller.
+Exchange the prefix `mingw-w64-x86_64` by `mingw-w64-i686` for the 32-bit RubyInstaller.

 For instance these popular gems can be installed like so from the source gem: